 See "Item 6.
-Directors, Senior Management and Employees-B. Compensation of Directors and Executive Officers" for a description of share-based compensation awards we have granted to our directors, officers and other individuals as a group.
+Directors, Senior Management and Employees-B. Compensation of Directors and Executive Officers" for a description of share-based compensation we have provided to our directors, officers and other individuals as a group.

 Lease Arrangements with an Affiliate